speedlight/dotified/vim/bundle/YouCompleteMe/README.md

     **Download the latest version of `libclang`**.
 Clang is an open-source compiler that can compile C/C++/Objective-C/Objective-C++.
 The `libclang` library it provides is used to power the YCM semantic completion engine for those languages.
-YCM needs libclang version 3.2 or higher.
+YCM is designed to work with libclang version 3.4 or higher, but can in theory work with any 3.2+ version as well.

-    You can use the system libclang _only if you are sure it is version 3.2 or higher_, otherwise don't.
-Even if it is, I recommend using the [official binaries from llvm.org][clang-download] if at all possible.
+    You can use the system libclang _only if you are sure it is version 3.3 or higher_, otherwise don't.
+Even if it is, we recommend using the [official binaries from llvm.org][clang-download] if at all possible.
 Make sure you download the correct archive file for your OS.

+    We **STRONGLY recommended AGAINST use** of the system libclang instead of the upstream compiled binaries.
+Random things may break.
+Save yourself the hassle and use the upstream pre-built libclang.

-4.  **Compile the `ycm_core` plugin plugin** (ha!) that YCM needs.
-This is the C++ engine that YCM uses to get fast completions.
+4.  **Compile the `ycm_support_libs` libraries** that YCM needs.
+These libs are the C++ engines that YCM uses to get fast completions.

     You will need to have `cmake` installed in order to generate the required makefiles.
 Linux users can install cmake with their package manager (`sudo